radiocontrolled/build-the-news/readme.md

-# Save My Spot, an HTML5 placeholding tool
+# Save My Spot

+Save My Spot is a placeholding tool that relies on HTML5 local storage.
 This project arose from _The Times_ and _The Sunday Times_ <a href="http://buildthenews.wordpress.com/">Build The News</a> hack weekend in October 2014, where it won 'Special Commendation'.
 Here's the <a href="https://radiocontrolled.github.io/build-the-news/">demo</a>.

 ## Problem
 * if you're reading a longform article on a website, you can't placehold (or placehold in multiple spots) as you might in a newspaper